Jayne Mansfield: Stage appearances

-Between 1951 and 1953 she acted in The Slaves of Demon Rum, Ten Nights in a Barroom, Macbeth, and Anything Goes.
+Between 1951 and 1953, Mansfield acted in The Slaves of Demon Rum, Ten Nights in a Barroom, Macbeth, and Anything Goes.
 Her performance in an October 1953 production of Arthur Miller's Death of a Salesman attracted Paramount Pictures to audition her.
 Lumet trained her for the audition.
 In 1955, she went to New York and appeared in the Broadway production of George Axelrod's comedy Will Success Spoil Rock Hunter?, also featuring Orson Bean and Walter Matthau.
 It was her first major stage performance, garnering her critical attention which was not always positive.
 She starred as Rita Marlowe (a wild, blonde Hollywood starlet à la Monroe) in the musical spoofing Hollywood in general and Marilyn Monroe in particular.
 Her wardrobe, a bath towel, caused a sensation.
 She received a Theatre World Award (Promising Personality) for her performance in 1956, as well as a Golden Globe Award (New Star of the year, Actress) in 1957.
 Brooks Atkinson of the New York Times described the "commendable abandon" of her scantily clad rendition of Rita Marlowe in the play as "a platinum-pated movie siren with the wavy contours of Marilyn Monroe".
 She performed in about 450 shows between 1955 and 1956.

-In May 1964, she starred in the stage production of Bus Stop at Yonkers Playhouse, co-starring Mickey Hargitay and Ann B. Davis.
+In May 1964, Mansfield starred in the stage production of Bus Stop at Yonkers Playhouse, co-starring Mickey Hargitay and Ann B. Davis.
 The play had a three week engagement that ended on June 14.

 Mansfield toured U.S. towns alternating between Bus Stop and Gentlemen Prefer Blondes.
 In 1965, she performed in another pair of plays: Rabbit Habit at the Latin Quarter nightclub and Champagne Complex, directed by Matt Cimber, at the Pabst Theater.
 Both plays received poor reviews.